Back in 2019, Nottingham Forest revealed plans to redevelop the Peter Taylor Stand at the City Ground.

 Cartledge has also previously made public his desire to relocate from the City Ground altogether, largely due to strained relations with the council.

-Uncertainty over future of City Ground expansion following stalled council talks
+Uncertainty over the future of City Ground expansion following stalled council talks

 In March 2024, Cartledge announced that the club were considering moving away from the City Ground following a disagreement over the lease where the stadium sits.

-The council reportedly wanted Forest to increase their rent from £250,000 to £1 million a year in the event that they extended the lease.
+The council reportedly wanted Forest to increase their rent from £250,000 to £1 million a year if they extended the lease.

 This led to the club hierarchy exploring local areas to build a potential new stadium.
 There is land space near Toton, which was discussed as an area in which Forest could build a 50,000-capacity facility in the future.